How to Manage Your Executive Career and Job Search During A Global Pandemic

 Is a job search a wise move right now?

 The truth?
 It is always a good idea to be ready, especially during these unprecedented times.
 Would I advise you to leave a great job right now?
 No. But what if your employer terminates your role?
-Which unfortunately, it is very likely to happen.
+Which, unfortunately, is very likely to happen.
 What if your spouse is transferred and you need to relocate?
 What if there is an amazing internal opportunity that is ideal for you?
 What if they slash your pay?

 All companies are making adjustments right now.
 See this graphic below (originally posted on justcapital.com).